ChristianVillalba/it_career_switch/PHP/geonamesExample/README.md

     * and, passes the values as the parameters: country & lang.
 *  Tasks:
     * Create a very simple HTML application with a table of other API’s
-    * The middle column, “API description”, should also include user inputs for the parameters required by each API.
+    * The middle column, “API description”, should also include user inputs for the parameters salrequired by each API.
     * Select three other APIs from this list GeoNames WebServices overview to include in your app.
     * You’ll have to create your own free account and also enable API access in your account settings.